History of the Potomac Concert Band

 marches, Broadway show tunes, TV theme music, patriotic selections, and popular songs as well as instrumental features.
 The

-The band has been affectionately called our area's version of the Boston Pops because of the variety of light, entertaining fare.
+affectionately called our area's version of the Boston Pops because of the variety of light, entertaining fare.